Spring/Summer 2018 Issue

 Top Five Reasons Some Church People Refuse to Apologize

 When someone in the church has been wronged, oftentimes churches tell them to just forgive and move on, but this is not God’s way.
 God tells us to confront them to reconcile.
 However, many times our church people refuse to apologize.
 I have seen these actions play out many times and it is shocking.
-It is a terrible stronghold that is causing the body of Christ to think they are connected, but they are not.
+It is a terrible stronghold causing the body of Christ to think they are connected, but they are not.
 People stop fellowshipping and give fake smiles.
 Perhaps they think they are innocent of the sin that they’ve been accused, but if anyone feels they are innocent, they should still apologize with humility knowing that their accuser felt wronged in the first place to genuinely seek repair.
 Nevertheless, most often some church people refuse to apologize because of these top five reasons:

 - Pride: Prideful people cannot humble themselves.
 Saul did this to David.
 David was innocent, but Saul continued to hate him.
 Saul even apologized to David when David confronted him, but still, Saul fell back into hating him because he was jealous.
 He hated that the people liked David more than him because David slew Goliath and it hurt Saul’s pride because he also feared the loss of power.
 Read more about this saga in the book of 1 Samuel.